KwanLab/Autometa/docs/source/step-by-step-tutorial.rst

 These are default parameters that autometa uses to accept clusters are 20% complete, 95% pure, below 25% coverage standard deviation and below 5% GC content standard deviation.
 These parameters can be altered using the flags, ``--completeness``, ``--purity``, ``--cov-stddev-limit`` and ``--gc-stddev-limit``.

-There are two binning algorithms to chose from Density-Based Spatial Clustering of Applications with Noise (`DBSCAN <https://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html>`_) and Hierarchical Density-Based Spatial Clustering of Applications with Noise (`HDBSCAN <https://hdbscan.readthedocs.io/en/latest/index.html>`_).
+There are two binning algorithms to choose from Density-Based Spatial Clustering of Applications with Noise (`DBSCAN <https://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html>`_) and Hierarchical Density-Based Spatial Clustering of Applications with Noise (`HDBSCAN <https://hdbscan.readthedocs.io/en/latest/index.html>`_).
 The default is DBSCAN.

 It is important to note that if recursively binning with taxonomy, only contigs at the specific taxonomic rank are analyzed and once the binning algorithm has moved on to the next rank, these are not considered until they fall under another taxonomic rank under consideration.
 I.e. Iterate through phyla.
 Contig of one phylum is only considered for that phylum then not for the rest of the phyla.
-If it is still unbinned at Class rank, then it will be considered only at its respective Class's class.
-The taxonomic rank to start the binning from can be changed using the ``--starting-rank`` flag.
+If it is still unbinned at the Class rank, then it will be considered only during its respective Class's iteration.
+The canonical rank from which to start binning can be changed using the ``--starting-rank`` flag.
 The default is ``superkingdom``.

 8. Unclustered recruitment (Optional)
 -------------------------------------

-An unclustered recruitment step which uses features from existing genome bins is used to classify the unbinned contigs to the genome bins that we have produced.
-This step is optional and the results should be verified (see Note below) before proceeding with these results.
+An unclustered recruitment step which uses features from existing genome bins is used to classify the unbinned contigs to the genome bins that were produced in the previous step.
+This step is optional and the results should be verified before proceeding with these results.

 .. note::

-    The machine learning step has been observed to bin contigs that do not necessary belong to the predicted genome.
+    The machine learning step has been observed to bin contigs that do not necessarily belong to the predicted genome.
 Careful inspection of coverage and taxonomy should be done before proceeding with these results.

 Use the following command to run the unclustered recruitment step: